Developers have long debated what is the best operating system.

 What is an Operating System?

-History and Evolution of Operating Systems
+History of Operating Systems

 Today Apple, OS X, Windows and various forms of Linux dominate the market of the modern Operating System.